 Texas prosecutor convenes grand jury to investigate Uvalde shooting, multiple media report

-Mitchell did not immediately respond to emailed questions and calls to her office.
+Mitchell did not immediately respond to emailed questions and calls to her office Friday.
 The empaneling of the grand jury was first reported by the Uvalde Leader-News.

-Families of the children and teachers killed in the attacked renewed demands for criminal charges after a scathing Justice Department report released Thursday again laid bare numerous failures by police during one of the deadliest classroom shootings in U.S. history.
+Relatives of the children and teachers who were fatally shot renewed their demands for the indictment of police officers after the Justice Department on Thursday released a scathing report that again laid bare numerous failures by police during one of the deadliest classroom shootings in U.S. history.

-"I’m very surprised that no one has ended up in prison," said Velma Lisa Duran, whose sister Irma Garcia was one of the two teachers killed in the May 24, 2022, shooting.
+"I’m very surprised that no one has ended up in prison," Velma Lisa Duran, whose sister Irma Garcia was one of the two teachers killed in the shooting, said Thursday.
 "It’s sort of a slap in the face that all we get is a review ... we deserve justice."

-The release of the nearly 600-page report — roughly 20 months after the shooting — leaves a criminal investigation by Uvalde County prosecutors as one the last unfinished reviews by authorities into the attack at Robb Elementary School.
-Nineteen students and two teachers were killed inside two fourth-grade classrooms, while highly armed police officers waited in the hallways for more than hour before going inside to confront the gunman.

-U.S. Attorney General Merrick Garland called the police response "a failure that should not have happened."

 President Joe Biden said Thursday that he had not yet read the full findings.
 "But I don’t know that there’s any criminal liability," he said.